LAIDLAW Research Proposal

 -

-Edge effects are severe: In Massachusetts forests, urbanization and edges create microbial "dead zones" where beneficial fungi decline and pathogens increase (Tatsumi et al. 2023, PNAS)
+Edge effects are severe: Urbanization and edges create microbial "dead zones" where beneficial fungi decline and pathogens increase (Tatsumi et al. 2023, PNAS)

 -